Harsha4112004/User-Management-Server/README.md

 # User-Management-Server
-A lightweight and scalable server-side application for managing users with full CRUD (Create, Read, Update, Delete) operations.
+A lightweight server-side application for managing users with full CRUD (Create, Read, Update, Delete) operations.
 Built to support user data handling, authentication stubs, and role-based logic with RESTful API architecture.

 ## 🚀 Features
 - ✅ Create new users